This 24 Hour travel pass is valid on the metro, tram, trolley bus, bus and boat in and around Budapest city centre.Daily Travel Pass

 A 6pm summertime river cruise means you can see BP in daylight and darkness

 We got a discount for the cruise (tour) when we bumped into a sales person along the riverside, who was working for Dunayacht and promoting their tours, which worked out cheaper than buying directly from the onboard cruise boat sales staff.
 The tour was in English and German, which meant we enjoyed the tour even more.

 The H.O.T Wiki PageHouse Of Terror is the former headquarters of the Nazi (Fascist) Party (1944-1945) and the Communist (AVH) secret police service (1949-1989).
 Under their separate occupations of Hungary they killed many of the Jewish population and tortured, made false accusations against and imprisoned those who opposed their leadership and dictatorship.
 The house of terror, which tells of these atrocities through audio/video, writings and exhibits, is also a memorial to the victims of these regimes; including those detained, interrogated, tortured or killed inside the building.

-A place to pay your respects and teach people about the atrocities of war and politics
+A place to pay your respects and learn about the atrocities of war and politics

 The exhibitions are very well done, especially the basement cells and exhibits where you can see the various methods of torture and atrocities used to make the prisoners confess.
 Very moving and educational at the same time.

 Before entering the exhibition you can hire English Audio Guides (1,500 HUF / around £3.50) and whilst walking through each exhibition room you can also read, and keep, its particular English A4 Brochures.
 Unfortunately the films/clips on show are in Hungarian, partly due to the fact that many contain actual footage of the times, but this should not put you off from viewing them.